 The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited financial statements.
-In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of September 30, 2021 and December 31, 2020, the net income (loss) for the three and nine months ended September 30, 2021 and 2020, and cash flows for the nine months ended September 30, 2021 and 2020.
+In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of September 30, 2021 and December 31, 2020, the net income (loss) for the three and nine months ended September 30, 2021 and 2020, the stockholders' equity (deficit) for the three and nine months ended September 30, 2021 and 2020, and cash flows for the nine months ended September 30, 2021 and 2020.
 Such adjustments are of a normal and recurring nature.
 The results for the three and nine months ended September 30, 2021 are not necessarily indicative of the results for the year ending December 31, 2021, or for any future period.
 These interim condensed consolidated financial statements should be read in conjunction with the audited financial statements as of and for the years ended December 31, 2020 and 2019, filed with the Securities and Exchange Commission (the "SEC") in SRAC's proxy statement on July 21, 2021.